autowarefoundation/autoware.universe/system/mrm_emergency_stop_operator/READEME.md

 ## Purpose

-MRM emergency stop operator is a node that generates emmergency stop commands according to the emmergency stop MRM order.
+MRM emergency stop operator is a node that generates emergency stop commands according to the emergency stop MRM order.

 ## Inner-workings / Algorithms